D&D: Collect These Five Weird Magic Items & Make Life Interesting

-D&D has its share of weird items, like mechanical crab barrels, floating stones, or a literal evil eye… but they’ve got nothing on these items.
+D&D has its share of weird items.
+Mechanical crab barrels, floating stones, even a literal evil eye… they’re nothing compared to these.

-When it comes to weird magic items, D&D does not disappoint.
-From barrels that are actually submarines, to the magic holes ripped straight from the Looney Tunes world, to magic spears that are cursed in a fun way to sort of stab you in the back when you strike with them.
-Or there’s the magical black hole or the pie that makes a fart noise when you cut into it… D&D gets weird.
+…and then we have things like the magical black hole, or the pie that makes a fart noise when you cut into it.
+D&D gets weird.
 And here are some of the weirdest of the weird, courtesy of the Encyclopedia Magica, aka every DM’s best friend, no matter the edition you’re playing.

-This is a magic bathtub straight out of something from Harry Potter.
-If you take a bath in blessed or cursed water (because they can’t just come out and say Mountain Dew Baja Blast) in this tub, it covers you in invisible armor.
-But only on body parts that are completely immersed in the water–you are “completely impervious” to ordinary weapons and your AC is significantly boosted against magic weapons–and better still you’re immune to damage-causing spells as long as they only hit parts of your body that are armored.
+This is a magic bathtub straight out of myth.
+Much like the Achilles getting dipped in the river Styx, this bath can make you tough.
+But only if you have “blessed water” or “cursed water.”
+Which I guess would be Baja Blast.
+Bathe in either in this magic tub and you’re covered in invisible armor.
+But only body parts that are completely immersed in the water get this protection.
+You are “completely impervious” to ordinary weapons and your AC is significantly boosted against magic weapons.
+Better still you’re immune to damage-causing spells as long as they only hit parts of your body that are armored.

 So what’s the downside?
 Why is this magic bath weird?
 Well you can never take the armor off, and… well you’re wearing invisible armor.
 You lose all feeling in your affected bathing areas.
 You also lose flexibility, because you’re wearing armor.